Exercises for knee pain: six moves to reduce joint pain

 - Large increases in swelling or your joints feel 'hot' or are red

 1. Elliptical machine

-A 2014 study published in Gait & Posture showed that with an elliptical workout, you can continue training without the wear and tear that comes with high-impact exercise like jogging.
+A 2014 study published in Gait & Posture showed that with an elliptical workout you can continue training without the wear and tear that comes with high-impact exercise like jogging.
 The researchers suggest that rehabilitation teams should consider elliptical workouts when helping people back to physical activity following certain bony or soft tissue injuries.
-Check out our round-up of the best elliptical machines.

 Shelly believes swimming is one of the best forms of exercise for people with knee problems.
 She said, "Being in water takes the pressure off the knees and is ideal for improving mobility.
 You can burn a lot of calories quickly and work all of your muscle groups.
 If your swimming stroke isn’t particularly strong, you can try aqua aerobics, or using water weights for resistance training to mix things up."

 Swimming is known to be good for people with long-term pain.
-One study showed that people with osteoarthritis reported significant reductions in joint pain and stiffness after engaging in activities like swimming.
+One study published in The Journal of Rheumatology showed that people with osteoarthritis reported significant reductions in joint pain and stiffness after engaging in activities like swimming.

 3. Indoor cycling